 - Landscaping features

-- Neighborhood trends (For instance, if everyone has a colonial red or terra cotta colored roof, you probably wouldn’t want to have the Regal Blue roof in the neighborhood.)
+- Neighborhood trends (For instance, if everyone has a Colonial Red or Terra Cotta-colored roof, you probably wouldn’t want to have the Regal Blue roof in the neighborhood.)

-Additionally, while it is entirely a personal preference, most property owners don’t want their roof to stick out too much from others in the same residential or commercial neighborhood.
+Additionally, while it is entirely a personal preference, most property owners don’t want their property’s roof to stick out too much from others in the same residential or commercial neighborhood.
 Take a look at other color schemes that are common near your home or building, which can help further guide you to the best metal roof color.

 Use Geographic Location to Guide Your Decision

-- Mountains and Forests – Most buildings settled in the mountains or forested areas utilize more of the earth tones that match the surroundings.
+- Mountains and forests – Most buildings settled in the mountains or forested areas utilize more of the earth tones that match the surroundings.
 Popular colors for these areas are Hartford Green, Evergreen, Dark or Medium Bronze, and all of the gray finishes.

 - Plains – Similar to mountainous areas, colors used on exterior buildings in the Plains tend to be softer earth tones, including Ash Gray, Dove Gray, Surrey Beige, and Mansard Brown.

 - South – States or regions in the southern United States tend to follow warmer color schemes and are heavily influenced by Latin architecture; for roofing specifically, Spanish tile is prominent.
 For properties that want the look of Spanish tile and the protection/longevity of metal roofing, standard colors include Terra Cotta and Colonial Red.

 Another factor to consider during the color decision revolves around the type of architectural style your home or property is categorized as.
 There are hundreds of different kinds of architecture, and some properties might be considered more than one, but here are some examples of color choices based on architectural style: